iilla/asai-software/README.md

 ## 🚀 Usage

-Feel free to check the code, despite you will need a copy of the database.
+Feel free to check the code, despite you will need a copy of the database (Email me if you want one!).
 It is connected by using the **dbconn.php** file, inside the **config** folder.

 Just upload the contents to your chosen domain and start playing with the code.
-Email me if you need a copy of the database.
 ## 📝 Notes

 Nowadays, this software is mainly meant for learning purposes, more than commercial use.
 Still, it can be useful as a basis for more complex projects, even for modules for any framework based development.